cksdml1014/chanisong/_pages/Projects.md

 - 10x Coffee Machine is a Customizable Coffee Machine Based on Face Recognition.
 - Using a comprehensive combination of mechatronics, vision, communication, and manufacturing, we made a neat coffee machine that tailors each individual's favorite beverage.
 - We've won the **Mechatronics Excellence Award** with High-quality product and proven its Commercial potential.
-- As a leader of the group, I've managed the whole process, along with specializing in the mechatronics part to control motors and design the system.
+- As a leader of the group, I oversaw the whole process, while specializing in the mechatronics part to control motors and design the system.

 You can check a more detailed introduction of the project here **[10x Coffee Machine Presentation](https://cksdml1014.github.io/chanisong/files/231222_Final Presentation_v2.pdf)**
 <div style="clear: both;"></div>